justinthelaw/arm-assembler/README.md

 e7821003 str r1, [r2, r3]
 ```

-To run the tests, for to the `Test.ts` file and modify the code according to the comments.
+To run the tests, go to the `Test.ts` file and modify the code according to the comments.
 Then, execute the following:

 ```bash
 # TypeScript compile in watch mode